 Former small-time criminal Abdeslam is believed to be the last surviving member of the 10-man jihadist team that carried out the Paris attacks.

 Two more suspects are wanted in connection with the killings -- Mohamed Abrini, who became friends with Abdeslam when they were teenagers, and another fugitive known only by a name used on false papers, Soufiane Kayal.

 Prosecutors said special forces raided a house in Molenbeek on Friday because of evidence found in an operation elsewhere in Brussels on Tuesday, in which another Paris-linked suspect died in a gun battle.

-Abdeslam's fingerprints were found at the scene of the first raid.
+Abdeslam's fingerprints was found at the scene of the first raid.

-Belgian press hailed the capture as restoring the country's honour, tarnished by perceived intelligence and police blunders surrounding the attacks, which appear increasingly to have been planned and coordinated in Brussels.
+Belgian press hailed his capture as restoring the country's honour, tarnished by perceived intelligence and police blunders surrounding the attacks, which appear increasingly to have been planned and coordinated in Brussels.

 © 2016 AFP